 How to Cite a Video in Notes-Bibliography Style

 You can just include a video in your notes citation.
 However, if it makes a significant impact on your argument, you might consider adding a bibliography citation.
+See what this looks like through an example.

-The Art of Citing A Website
+The Art of Citing a Website

 When it comes to citing websites in MLA format, APA citations, and Chicago style, there is a lot of variety.
 Just follow your style guide, and you’ll never go wrong.
 And remember, when it comes to social media citations, ask your instructor first.